LiorSinai/TransformersLite.jl/README.md

 A simple use case of Amazon Reviews from [HuggingFace](https://huggingface.co/datasets/amazon_reviews_multi) was investigated.
 The task was given a text input to predict the star rating.
-A similar task was also investigated to predict a positive or negative sentiment with 1-2 stars labelled negative, 4-5 stars labelled positive and 3 stars removed.
+A simpler task was also investigated to predict a positive or negative sentiment with 1-2 stars labelled negative, 4-5 stars labelled positive and 3 stars removed.
 Only the English subset of the dataset was used with 200,000 training samples and 5,000 test samples.

 It should be noted that this task can be solved with simpler models.
 A TFIDF model paired with logistic regression (≈ 10,000 weights) achieved similar accuracy to these models with more than 240,000 weights.